 Keen to do something completely outside of her comfort zone, Sarah pledged to run an incredible 1,000 miles in a year.
-She recently completed her final mile at the end of the Virgin Money London Marathon on 24 April, while at the same time raising over £3,500 for us.
+She recently completed her final mile at the end of the Virgin Money London Marathon, while at the same time raising over £3,500 for us.

 “After my mum was diagnosed I think we were all in shock as she was never ill, she was the rock of our family and she held us all together, you didn’t mess with my mum.
 Then, within two months she was gone.
 We all still miss her dearly.